-The modernization of society will lead to a multitude of digital platforms and uses requiring the deployment of electronic identities secured by this new equipment.
+The modernization of society will lead to many digital platforms and uses requiring the deployment of electronic identities secured by this new equipment.

-Our web dossier, on the digital dividends, details all the positive effects of ID technology.
+Our web dossier details all the positive effects of ID technology.

 The benefits of a transformation of this kind are more political than solely economic.
 Without this holistic vision, it is nearly impossible to justify the considerable efforts required to undertake such a change.

-By taking the initiative, Germany has learned that although this project stemmed from the fields of technology and law, it is far from being a purely technological endeavour.
+By taking the initiative, Germany has learned that although this project stemmed from technology and law, it is far from being a purely technological endeavor.

-The German experience, therefore, provides us with the opportunity to take stock of the lessons learned over more than ten years of e-ID programs in Europe.
+Therefore, the German experience provides us with the opportunity to take stock of the lessons learned over more than ten years of e-ID programs in Europe.